Trek Canada and be safe

 - Enough food high in calories

-- Topographical map of the area and compass are the orientation tools.
+- The topographical map of the area and compass are the orientation tools.

-- A GPS if you know how to use it (plenty of batteries)
+- A GPS if you know how to use it and spare batteries

-- Large plastic garbage bag can be used as an emergency waterproof shelter
+- A large plastic garbage bag can be used as an emergency as a waterproof shelter.

 - Bear spray

-- Consider downloading some of the camping apps
+- Consider downloading my recommended Canadian camping apps